folutade/KnowThatYouAnointed/content/posts/the-party.md

   Ghetto prince is my thing
   **Makin' love's how I swing***

-* By seemingly alluding to the censored phrase “I’m that nigger”, Lecrae seems to again be examining himself in the mirror and seeing that his past attitudes towards women, sex and success at the expense of others makes him no different than the drug-dealing protagonist of Super Fly or the dealer who sold Lecrae’s cousin fentanyl.
+* By seemingly alluding to the censored phrase “I’m that nigger,” Lecrae once again examines himself in the mirror and sees that his past attitudes toward women, sex, and success at the expense of others make him no different from the drug-dealing protagonist of *Super Fly* or the dealer who sold Lecrae’s cousin fentanyl.

 {{< /details >}}